openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 There is one important kind of variable that is not covered in this chart: 'string'.
 A string can hold a sequence of characters. ... more to come ...

-TIP: Compile and run this program to see information about how your computer treats different kinds of variables.
+**TIP**: Compile and run this program to see information about how your computer treats different kinds of variables.

 ```cpp
 #include <iostream>